How to Write a UK Driver CV: Example and Writing Guide

 Operating a vehicle requires performing various domestic and commercial driving skills.
 Whether you're seeking a position to operate an HGV, use a forklift in a warehouse, or do deliveries, these jobs demand a multitude of skills as well as technical knowledge similar to a mechanic.

-When crafting your CV, it is essential to include a combination of hard and soft skills relevant to the specific driving role you are targeting.
+In a CV for drivers, it is essential to include a combination of hard and soft skills relevant to the specific driving role you are targeting.
 Separate a list of soft and hard skills to highlight specialisations, certifications, and technical expertise relevant to your driving role.

 You should also consider the transferable skills you have gained from part-time work or apprenticeships that you can showcase for your next role and add to a skills-based CV if you have little to no work experience.